CMPSC-102-Allegheny-College-Fall-2022/midtermExam/midtermExam.md

 ---
 # 4. An Entropy Calculator

-In a part of mathemematics called Information Theory, Shannon's Entropy is a measurement of the uncertainty for the occurrence of certain event.
+In a part of mathematics called Information Theory, Shannon's Entropy is a measurement of the uncertainty for the occurrence of certain event.
 Probabilities pertaining to the event are used as inputs for the calculation of uncertainty.
 To calculate the value of Shannon's Entropy, called $H(X)$, we use the below equation for the $N$ probabilities.

 $H(X) = - \sum_{i = 1}^{N} \log_2 p(x_i) * p(x_i)$